golotenko/gds-utils/README.md

 # gds-utils
-A set of general tools for working with General Distribution System formats I wrote
+A set of tools I wrote for working with General Distribution System formats